SegiH/You2Me/INSTALL.md

    1. Edit package.json and find the line that begins with "build".
 Edit --base-href to match the relative path that the application will be hosted at.
 If your site is hosted at http://www.mysite.com/You2Me, your build line should look like this: "build": "ng build --base-href /You2Me/ --prod", Don't forget to add / at the beginning and end of the path.
    1. Create a folder called media under the root of your web server where the file will be stored temporarily.
 Linux users need to give this folder write permissions by running `chmod 775 media`.
    1. Edit the file assets/php/serverTasks.php and set the following values:
-        - $destinationPath (Only needed if you are running in server mode) - The path where the media file will be moved to.
+        - If you want to be able to move the file directly to your media server, change the value of $moveToServerAllowed to true and set $audioDestinationPath and $videoDestinationPath to a location that the web server has access to.
+You can use the same path for both variables.
 This can be any path that is writable including a remote location such as a Samba mounted folder.
         - $sourcePath - The full path to the media folder on your web server that you created above.
 Ex: `/var/www/html/media/`.
 This location needs to be under your web root and writable.
         - $domain - no need to change unless you want to explicitly set the domain .
 You can change this to $domain ='https://mydomain.com/media/" which is the full URL where this app will be hosted.
-Ex: `https://www.mysite.com/You2Me/`
+Ex: `https://www.mysite.com/You2Me/media`.
+This has to include `media/` at the end/
    1. Edit src/app/y2m/y2m.component.ts
-        - If you want to always run the app in server mode only, find and change the line `moveToServer = false;` to `moveToServer = true;`.
-If you want to be able to choose whether to download the file or move it to your server, leave this set to false.
-You can always use the MoveToServer URL parameter to decide this when running the web app.
-The title of the page will change to You2Me (Server) when running in server mode to distinguish client and server mode.
-If you don't provide this URL parameter and allowServerMode is false, the app will run in client mode.
-Please note that setting moveToServer = true in src/app/y2m/y2m.component.ts  or by setting the URL parameter &MoveToServer=true will automatically move the file to the server and not display a download button.
-        - If you do not want to allow the file from ever being moved to the server with a URL parameter, find and change the line allowMoveToServer = true; to allowMoveToServer = false;
+        -  If you want to be able to move the file directly to your media server, find and change the line `allowMoveToServer = false;` to `allowMoveToServer = true;`
         - Run `npm install` - This will install all of the missing dependencies.
         - Run `npm run build` - This will build You2Me.
         - Make a folder called php in dist and move assets/serverTasks.php into this folder.
-Give it 755 permissions on Linux. ~~Create folder python in dist and move all files ending in py and pyc to this folder.
-The assets folder should be empty now. if it is you can delete it.~~
+Give it 755 permissions on Linux.
+Create folder python in dist and move all files ending in py and pyc to this folder.
+The assets folder should be empty now. if it is you can delete it.
         - Copy the contents of the dist folder to your web server
         - On Windows, make sure you have the following files/folders in the php folder: getid3 folder (Extract latest getid3.zip and copy getid3 subfolder) youtube-dl.exe, ffmpeg.exe and ffprobe.exe from the latest ffmpeg zip file.
         - If you are using Linux, make sure that php/serverTasks.php has execute permission by running `chmod 775 serverTasks.php`.